Emroess/Tridark-UAV/README.md

 **Constraints:**
 - 3D print volume (I am printing on a Prusa Mini+ which has a print volume of 180×180×180mm).
 - Funding.
-- March 8th test flight (would like to take the plane to a rocketry and plane launch meeting).
 - Component shipping time.